 Moses self-nominated for secretary, unanimously elected

-2. Approval of minutes from 5/2/12: Rick moved to approves, unanimously approved by committee, no changes.
+2. Approval of minutes from 5/2/12: Rick moved to approve, unanimously approved by committee, no changes.

-3. Dr. Landorf introduced topic of continuing to include Appiah’s “The Case of Contamination” as a common reading for GL foundations courses; has received lots of comments regarding the reading
+3. Dr. Landorf introduced topic of continuing to include Appiah’s “The Case forContamination” as a common reading for GL foundations courses; OGLI has received lots of comments regarding the reading being overly challenging, unrelated to course topics, and not implemented in many course sections

 Rick opened for the floor up for discussion; Pearson has seen the benefits, Shumow as well, with context